4 Ways To Boost Your Credit Score

 Credit card payments are more important than paying your monthly Spotify bill, for example.
 This means that if you come up short at the end of the month, you should put more money toward your credit card payments and loan payments and worry less about paying for streaming services like Spotify, Amazon Prime, and Netflix.

-Don't Apply For New Credit Unless It's Necessary
+Don't Apply for New Credit Unless It's Necessary

 Applying for new lines of credit — whether you’re approved in the end or not — can hurt your credit score.
 Unless it’s absolutely necessary to get a new credit card or you know that getting a new line of credit can help you reduce other debt with a high interest rate, don’t do it.